 “No, silly boy, that’s what this is called.
-Shakshuka!” mama corrected.
+Shakshuka!” she corrected.

 “Ohhh, I think I’ve heard of this before.
-Looks good mama!
+Looks good!
 Let’s eat!”

 I pierced the yolk of the egg with my spoon and let it run overtop of the rich tomato sauce.
 I amassed as much as I could onto my spoon and barbarically shoved it into my mouth.
 The shakshuka was bursting with flavour!
 I tasted the acidity and juice of the tomato first.
 Then heavy notes of garlic and onion coated my mouth.
 All of it was rounded-off by the freshness and citrus of the cilantro and the brine and saltiness of the olives.
 Finally, a spicy note hit the back of my throat.
 It was triumphant!
 I was in love!
 I wanted more!
 I needed more!
 I gobbled down the entire plate and went in for seconds.
 Where has this Shakshuka been all my life?